osrf-migration/vrx-wiki/tutorials/Creating Many Test Worlds.md

         sandisland:
         #sandisland has no parameters, but all macros MUST have a (-) indented on the line below to show that there is at least ONE instance of them(even if it is empty, more on this later)
             -
-    #every axis MUST have a sequence feild (even if it is empty)(more on what sequence does later)
+    #every axis MUST have a sequence field (even if it is empty)(more on what sequence does later)
     sequence:

 #now lets pick soething that will varry independently of all other things we want to test between the simulations, say strength of the wind